cochabambinoski/list-pil-ui/README.md

 $ npm start
 ```

-To watch the app in live, you must download the app Expo in your mobile device and scen the QR Code.
+To watch the app in live, you must download the Expo app (available in PlayStore and AppStore) in your mobile device and scan the QR Code.

 ## Working